isalfati/MapGenerator/README.md

 Once you've done this, you can erase the libnoise folder.

-Now, its time to include it to out program:
+Now, its time to include it to our program:

 ```c++
 #include <noise/noise.h>